DISTINCTIVES & STATEMENT OF FAITH

 We have an historical link to the foundation that comes from the New Testament Apostles, especially Paul… then Augustine… then the Protestant Reformers of the 16th century… Martin Luther, John Calvin, John Knox, Ulrich Zwingli, and other Reformers of the Church.
 This link refers to certain theological distinctives that have marked Reformation believers, particularly those who embrace what have come to be referred to as “the doctrines of grace.”
 These distinctives can be summarized by our glad affirmation of the responsibility of every person to repent and believe, and that it is God who, by His sovereign electing grace, draws men and women, otherwise dead in sin, to faith in His Son.
 By this faith alone are God’s people justified.

-This concept refers to our form of governance.
 We believe that the most clear biblical pattern is for churches to be governed by elders.
 Therefore, spiritual oversight is provided by a plurality of elders whose primary duty is to shepherd God’s people.
 It would be accurate to say that Evangelical Fellowship exercises congregational involvement under the spiritual care of elders.

 COMMITTED TO BIBLICAL COUNSELING